brootware/PyMouseBot/README.md

 ## Core Features

 - 💻  Cross platform.
 Both Windows and MacOS.
 Automagically detects what OS you're running on!
-- 🕒 Just run the program together with time you want to stop at in `python mouseBot.py HH:MM:SS` 24 hr format!
+- 🕒  Just run the program together with time you want the bot to stop at in `HH:MM:SS` 24 hr format!
 - 🪶  Ultra light!
 No compiled binaries.
 Just a cli app you can use via python.

 ## How to use